Kapanther/PZMOD-Exterminator/README.md

 ## In Game Map - Cleared Status
 The maps has grid squares 300x300 tiles that can be cleared by players exterminating all the zombies.
 This is managed by the mod by adding a colour or outline to each map grid to indicate it has been cleared.
 Zombies from other grid squares may wander into these squares again. (consider handling for this later)

-33 Notificaion of Victory Conditions
+## Notificaion of Victory Conditions
-Notify players when all zombies have been Exterminatede
+Notify players when all zombies have been Exterminated

 ## Zombie Scanner
 The scanner will required the electronics skill to create and the an electronics workbench.
 Plus key components listed below.